2mangoes1stone/takemyride/README.md

 ![git](app/assets/images/git.png)

 ## To Do 🔥🔥🔥
-- Get the bookings side of the app have a much better UI and replace the existing javascript with just rails code(I am doing this right now)
+- Get the bookings side of the app have a much better UI and replace the existing javascript with just rails code(I am doing this right now).
-- Explore and learn how to use code quality tools
+- Explore and learn how to use code quality tools.
-- Properly set up the profile model
+- Properly set up the profile model.
-- Set up a proper internal messaging system
+- Set up a proper internal messaging system.
-- Complete the review functionality
+- Complete the review functionality.
-- Expand on the current search functionality
+- Expand on the current search functionality.
-- Add static pages(about, why us?, how it works? etc)
+- Add static pages(about, why us?, how it works? etc).

 # A few words I would like to say
-- This has by far been one of the hardest 2 weeks, of my life and I have worked against ome pretty stringent deadlines in the past.
+- This has by far been one of the hardest 2 weeks of my life and I have worked against some pretty stringent deadlines in the past.
 The only difference here was that I was learning the language as I was preparing the project.
 - Never the less, it has been a great experience and I dont want to stop here.
 I will continue to work on this project and hopefully will get to learn more.
-- The past 2 weeks has really pushed my mental capabalities, and even though I questioned myself on a couple of occasions I am so glad that I made it through(albeit I feel i can make it much better)
+- The past 2 weeks has really pushed my mental capabalities, and even though I questioned myself on a couple of occasions I am so glad that I made it through(albeit I feel i can make it much better).

 # A big thank you
 - To Patrick, Ruegen and John - our wonderful tutors, for putting up with my annoying questions all day everyday!!
 - To all my class mates who have supported me through this project and the course overall as well.
 It was great that we all came together and helped each other out.
-Special mentions to Jaime, George and Teck.
+Special mentions to Jaime, George and Teck for their valuable input.

                                              ** THE END **